oliverzick/Delizious-Ini/README.md

                             .WithPropertyReadMode(PropertyReadMode.Fallback) // Fallback to empty string when property to read does not exist
                             .WithPropertyWriteMode(PropertyWriteMode.Create) // Create a new property or update an existing property
                             .WithPropertyDeletionMode(PropertyDeletionMode.Ignore) // Ignore when property to delete does not exist
-                            .WithSectionDeletionMode(SectionDeletionMode.Ignore); // Ignore when section to delete does not exist
+                            .WithSectionDeletionMode(SectionDeletionMode.Ignore) // Ignore when section to delete does not exist
+                            .WithCommentReadMode(CommentReadMode.Fallback); // Fallback to none comment when section or property to read comment does not exist

 // This configuration represents the strict configuration which is also predefined:
 //var strictConfiguration = IniDocumentConfiguration.Strict;